ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 --------

 Some more advanced things you can do/read about:
+	* :doc:`metatable manipulations<../api/metatable_key>` allow a user to change how indexing, function calls, and other things work on a single type.
 	* :doc:`ownership semantics<ownership>` are described for how lua deals with (raw) pointers.
 	* :doc:`stack manipulation<../api/stack>` to safely play with the stack.
 You can also define customization points for ``stack::get``/``stack::check``/``stack::push`` for your type.
 	* :doc:`stack references<../api/stack_reference>` to have zero-overhead Sol abstractions while not copying to the Lua registry.